Exploratory study of liquid metal response to rapid variation of applied magnetic field: Approach to numerical analysis

 Two versions of the electromagnetic boundary conditions are used.
-One is the simplest available option.
-We solve \eqref{eq:comsol:A-formulation} only within the liquid-metal cavity (the interior domain in figure \ref{fig:Sketch}) and impose the so-called pseudo-vacuum boundary conditions on the induced magnetic field
+One is the simplest option available.
+We solve \eqref{eq:comsol:A-formulation} only within the liquid-metal cavity (the interior domain in figure \ref{fig:Sketch}) and impose the so-called pseudo-vacuum boundary condition on the induced magnetic field